 What Type of Water is Best for Ficus Audrey Plants?

-Ficus Audrey prefer lukewarm or room temperature water.
+Ficus Audrey prefers lukewarm or room-temperature water.
 Distilled or rainwater are also good options as they’ll typically carry less fluoride and chlorine.

 What are the most common signs Ficus Audrey need watering?